-Our current global health crisis is affecting all aspects of our daily lives, from how we work to how we play to how we interact with one another.
+Our current global health crisis is affecting all aspects of our daily lives, from how we work to how we play to how we interact with one another and our planet.
 The cascading effects of COVID-19 are also gravely impacting our arts and cultural institutions, many of which have been mainstays in our communities and favorite places for inspiration, fun, and thought throughout the years.
 CHM is among them.

-Your support of CHM over the years has made our institution great.
-But now, there has truly never been a more urgent need for your continued support.
-Your donation will help sustain the ongoing stewardship of our collections and exhibits and pave the way for the future and growth of CHM during this challenging time.
+Your longtime support of CHM has help us build a world-class institution.
+But now, there has truly never been a more urgent need for your financial commitment.
+Your donation will help sustain the ongoing stewardship of our collections and exhibits, ensure the continuation of impactful educational and public programming, and help pave the way for the future and growth of CHM during this challenging time.

 In the meantime, we join many museums around the world in reimagining new ways to experience and sustain our museum in a post-pandemic world.
-We are utilizing our digital channels and experimenting with new forms of content, including educational activities and virtual live programming.
-Catch a glimpse of our virtual offerings below.
+We are utilizing our digital channels and experimenting with new forms of content, including educational activities and virtual live programming, all of which you can experience and access below.

 Please see below for more details and updates on our ongoing response to COVID-19.